 We had to clarify with that parenthetical for reasons that will be clear shortly.

 A no deposit bonus is what it sounds like.
-The sportsbook will give you a small amount of free bets or betting credit just for signing up.
+The sportsbook will give you a small amount of betting credits just for signing up.
 This type of bonus is growing ever more rare as sports betting spreads to new markets.

-The term “risk-free bet” is slowly being phased out, but the bonuses are staying.
 Sometimes they’re called no-sweat bets (FanDuel uses this term) or second-chance bets (BetRivers uses this one).
 They all work in the same way, though.
 Place your first bet up to a maximum amount.
 If the bet wins, you get your winnings and the bonus expires.
-If the bet loses, you get refunded your wager amount in free bets or credits.
+If the bet loses, you get refunded your wager amount in bonus bets or credits.

-The free bets you get work a little differently than normal wagering funds.
+The bonus bets you get work a little differently than normal wagering funds.
 You can’t withdraw them, so you need to place wagers with them.
-If you win with a $100 free bet, you won’t get the wager amount back.
+If you win with a $100 bonus bet, you won’t get the wager amount back.
 Instead, you’ll just get the winnings.

-A few examples of sportsbook risk-free bet offers include:
+A few examples of sportsbook second chance bet offers include:

 - FanDuel: a no-sweat first bet up to $1,000